-Greece: Retroactive charge – suppliers expect ADMIE to accept responsibility24.
-August 2020. / SEE Energy News
+Greece: Retroactive charge – suppliers expect ADMIE to accept responsibility, SEE Energy News

 Due to account discrepancies between November 2019 and April 2020 and a 45-million-euro retroactive charge, Greek electricity suppliers want the electricity transmission system operator ADMIE to accept responsibility for its part in retroactive charge and participate in its settlement.